sbeardsl/xojoGestures/ReadMe-Full.txt

 iOSGestures will work with Xojo 2014 R3.2 and Xojo 2015 Release 2 and later.

+WARNING - as of this release 64 bit support is untested - PLEASE report any problems

 WARNING - iOSGestures is NOT compatible with Xojo 2015 Release 1.

 iOSGestures is a Xojo module designed to make detecting user gestures such as